0xNazgul/Hats-Finance-Game-Solution/README.md

 1. [recentrancy-attacks](https://github.com/pcaversaccio/reentrancy-attacks)
 2. [Blocksec Article](https://blocksecteam.medium.com/when-safemint-becomes-unsafe-lessons-from-the-hypebears-security-incident-2965209bda2a) (More specifically `onERC721Received()`)

-I like to throw it in Remix to play around with it and is how I like to mess with POC.
-Hope this helps and have fun with it.
+I like to throw it in Remix to play around with it.
+Hope this helps and have fun with it!

 ## Capture the Flag